Correlators are simpler than wavefunctions

 The correlator at order $\mathcal{O}(\epsilon^0)$ is trivial to evaluate.
 Since $F'(0)$ contains a factor of $\text{sgn}(\tau)$ the integrand becomes odd in $\tau$, and the integral consequently vanishes, leading to

-We emphasise that the vanishing at next-to-leading order in the total energy expansion is unique to the correlator, making its expansion significantly simpler than that of the wavefunction!

-The relative simplification continues to the next term in the expansion, which is given by:
+This vanishing at next-to-leading order is unique to the correlator, making it significantly simpler than the wavefunction!
+The relative simplification continues to the next term in the expansion:

-where $P_u^v$ is the unique path from vertex $u$ to $v$, see appendix \ref{app:derivations} for the derivation.
+where $P_u^v$ is the unique path from vertex $u$ to $v$, see appendix \ref{app:derivations}.
 The \( s_e^2 \) factor is generated by the action of a suitable differential operator on the amplitude, leading to the final form of the \( \mathcal{O}(\epsilon) \) contribution to the expansion:

-where the total energy is given by $\mathcal{E}_G = \sum_{v}x_v$.
+where the total energy is given by $\mathcal{E}_G = \sum_{v}\bar{x}_v$.

 {\bf Loop Correlators $\mathcal{O}(\mathcal{E}_G)$-expansion}---At loop-level, our change of variables \eqref{eq:var_chg} imposes relations between the $s_e$ variables.
 For example, for one-loop $n$-gon diagrams, under the support of \eqref{eq:var_chg}, for a single variable $s_{e^{\prime}}$ we must impose the constraint: